welch-lab/SquiggleNet/README.md

 ## Training

 ### Preprocessing
-To accelerate the training process, the training dataset needs to be preprocessed into well-formatted torch tensor.
+To accelerate the training process, the training dataset needs to be preprocessed into a well-formatted torch tensor.
 This requires ground truth labels for each read ID, input as two lists of read IDs respectively.
-The ground truth labels could be obtained through various ways, such as barcode labeling during sample preparation or running based called samples against Minimap2 or other alignment algorithms (this method could contain systematic errors caused by the alignment algorithm of your choice).
+The ground truth labels could be obtained through various ways, such as barcode labeling during sample preparation or running basecalled samples against Minimap2 or other alignment algorithms (though this method could introduce systematic errors caused by the alignment algorithm of your choice).

 Example:
 ```bash